shpongledsummer/atmospheric-weather-card/README.md

 ### Immersive Mode *(default)*

-Renders with a fully transparent background and acts as a living atmosphere layer on top of your dashboard.
+Renders with a fully transparent background so it blends in with your theme.

 > [!IMPORTANT]
 > Because the card itself is transparent, the sky color comes from your dashboard background.
-For this to look right, **you need a Home Assistant theme that switches between a light and dark background** based on time of day.
+For this to look right, **you need a Home Assistant theme that switches between a light and dark background**.
 Without it, weather effects will float on a static background color.

 Pair it with a transparent PNG of your house (or anything else) for the full effect.